mcoulombe/ts-db-relay/README.md

     The connector will join your tailnet and start serving database connections over Tailscale.

 11. Connect to the databases over Tailscale, works from anywhere without credentials.
-Each database is accessible using its database key as the hostname.
+All databases are accessible via the ts-db-connector hostname on their respective ports.

     ```bash
     # Connect to Postgres
-    psql -h my-postgres-1 -p 5432 -U test -d testdb
+    psql -h ts-db-connector -p 5432 -U test -d testdb

     # Connect to CockroachDB
-    psql -h my-cockroach-1 -p 26257 -U test -d testdb
+    psql -h ts-db-connector -p 26257 -U test -d testdb
     ```